Spinkk/BatchEntropyRegularization/README.md

 ```

-Because the LBE losses are not just added to the task loss, the loss calculation must be changed like this:
+Because the LBE losses are not just added to the task loss as with L1 or L2 regularization losses, the loss calculation must be changed like this:
 ```python
 with tf.GradientTape() as tape:
     output = model(inputs, training=True)